Code of Conduct

 That person will be excluded from Mismanagement discussions regarding the complaint, other than speaking on their own behalf.

-Once all information is presented, mismanagement will hold a vote if it constitutes a sanctionable issue.
+Once all information is presented, Mismanagement will hold a vote if it constitutes a sanctionable issue.

 In the event that Mismanagement feels the reported issue does not rise to the level of sanction, they are still within their rights to attempt to remedy the situation through mediation or other restorative measures.